himanshukandari14/fun-pump/README.md

 ### 5. Run deployment script
 In a separate terminal execute:

-`$ npx hardhat ignition deploy ignition/modules/Factory.js --network localhost`
+`$ npx hardhat ignition deploy ignition/modules/Factory.js --network sepolia`

 If you have previously deployed you may want to append `--reset` at the end:

-`$ npx hardhat ignition deploy ignition/modules/Factory.js --network localhost --reset`
+`$ npx hardhat ignition deploy ignition/modules/Factory.js --network sepolia --reset`

 ### 6. Start frontend
 `$ npm run dev`